biraSRT/final_project/README.md

 # final_project

+## SteamFinder

 # Description

-steamfinder is app that users can use to view the daily featured steam games users can also on the featured games and view them on steam.
+steamfinder is an app that users can use to view the daily featured steam games.
+Users can also comment on or about the featured games of the day.

 # Showcase